Light It Up: An East Toronto Lantern Celebration

 FREE to participate

 On Spring Equinox, day and night are equal, light and dark are in perfect balance – it’s a time to rejoice!
 Let’s celebrate the return of the sun, of balance, and of the love that got us through the dark of another long, cold winter by filling the east end with light – inside lanterns!
-Back by popular demand, our program Light It Up 2023 is presented by Shadowland Theatre, Workman Arts, and East End Arts.
+Back by extra popular demand and love, our program Light It Up 2024 is presented by Shadowland Theatre, Workman Arts, and East End Arts.

-You and your family are invited to join us in this free, accessible, and fun opportunity to create your own lantern of light and love, and share your lantern in our Light It Up Parade on Sunday March the 19th with people in your community!
-Alternatively, you can also light your lantern up at home, and then bring your lanterns out to your porch, balcony, driveway, or window to mark the equinox and share light with your neighbours!
-Scroll down to learn about all the ways you can participate in Light It Up this year!
+Now entering its fourth year, you and your family are invited to join us in this free, accessible, and fun opportunity to create your own lantern of light and love, and share your lantern in our Light It Up Parade on Sunday March the 17th, 2024 with people in your east end community!
+Scroll down to learn about how you can participate in Light It Up this year!

 HOW TO PARTICIPATE

 - MAKE A LANTERN IN OUR WORKSHOPS: This program is all about making and sharing light across the east end, so make a lantern with us!
-If you’re looking for a fun, in-person experience, join us for one of three FREE in-person lantern-making workshops in east Toronto!
+If you’re looking for a fun, in-person experience, join us for one of seven FREE in-person lantern-making workshops in east Toronto!
 Workshops will include all materials and instructions to make your own lanterns, and will be suitable for all ages ten and over.
-Workshops will take place on Friday March 10th and Wednesday March 15th from 6:30-9:00PM, and Saturday March 18th from 1:30-4:00PM in the Crescent Town Club.
+Workshops will take place on Thursday evenings February 1 – March 14, 2024 6:30-8:00PM at the Crescent Town Club (Main Club Room, 4 The Mkt Pl, East York, Toronto, Ontario.
+M4C 5M1).
 Anyone who lives in East Toronto is welcome to register.
-Visit HERE for more information and to Register for one workshop (Registration is required)!
+Click below to register for one workshop (Registration is required, light snacks are provided)!

 - MAKE A LANTERN AT HOME: If you have the means to purchase your own materials (or you have them around the house already), you can make your lantern(s) in the comfort of your home too using materials like bristol board, coloured markers, cooking oil, string, a tea light, tape, and scissors!
 We’ve got three incredible videos included below on this webpage that you can check out for inspiration and instructions on how to make three different types of lanterns!
 Check out the individual videos below to learn about the materials you’ll need to make your lantern, or explore other ideas and options online.